Double shooting in Miami leaves 1 in critical condition, police say

-MIAMI - Police are investigating a shooting that left two men injured Sunday night.
+MIAMI - Police are investigating a shooting that left two men injured Sunday night in Miami.

-Officials with the Miami Police Department said officers responded to Northwest 15th Avenue and 70th Street after reports that shots had been fired in the area.
+Miami police said officers were called to Northwest 15th Avenue and Northwest 70th Street after reports that shots had been fired in the area.

 Police said they arrived to find two men with apparent gunshot wounds.
 They were then taken to Jackson Memorial Hospital's Ryder Trauma Center.